Risk Summary

 It is not known whether COMIRNATY is excreted in human milk.
 Data are not available to assess the effects of COMIRNATY on the breastfed infant or on milk production/excretion.
 The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for COMIRNATY and any potential adverse effects on the breastfed child from COMIRNATY or from the underlying maternal condition.
 For preventive vaccines, the underlying maternal condition is susceptibility to disease prevented by the vaccine.

-Safety and effectiveness of COMIRNATY in individuals 12 through 17 years of age is based on safety and effectiveness data in this age group and in adults [see Adverse Reactions (6) and Clinical Studies (14.1)].
+Safety and effectiveness of COMIRNATY in individuals 5 years through 17 years of age with at least one underlying condition that puts them at high risk for severe outcomes from COVID-19 is based on safety and effectiveness data in this age group and in adults [see Adverse Reactions (6) and Clinical Studies (14)].

-The Centers for Disease Control and Prevention has published considerations related to COVID-19 vaccination for individuals who are moderately to severely immunocompromised (https://www.cdc.gov/vaccines/covid-19/clinical-considerations/covid-19-vaccines-us.html).
+The Centers for Disease Control and Prevention has published considerations related to COVID-19 vaccination guidance for people who are immunocompromised.

 {{section_name_patient}}